 Also, it was of interest, according to De las Heras et al. (2006) the stroma of the atypical OPA usually appears heavily infiltrated by mononuclear inflammatory cells and connective tissues compared to classical type [44].

-Interestingly, the myxomatous changes associated with some adenomatous foci was found in the interstitial tissue of the area affected with OPA.
+Interestingly, the myxomatous changes associated with some adenomatous foci were found in the interstitial tissue of the area affected with OPA.
 In this study, the presence of small foci of myxomatous in the interstitial connective tissue was similar to those described by others [25,43,45].
 The origin of the myxomatous changes remains uncertain.
 Sharp and Angus (1990) postulated that it is derived from mesoderm, However, it remains unclear whether it is a true component of tumours or is associated with other factors.

-To give a brief explanation of the pathology of the disease.
-OPA has been shown as one of the most common viral diseases of sheep in many regions of the world.
-JSRV has been reported as the causative agent of OPA [11,16-18].
+To give a brief explanation for the pathology of the disease, OPA has been shown as one of the most common viral diseases of sheep in many regions of the world.
+JSRV has been reported as the causative agent of OPA [11, 16-18].
 Also, JSRV Env glycoprotein (JSRV Env) has been demonstrated to be a tumorigenic protein that induces epithelial cell transformation, as expression of JSRV Env has been reported to be sufficient to transform a variety of cell lines in vitro and induce lung cancer in immunodeficient mice [19].
 However, the mechanisms underlying the process by which JSRV Env causing this transformation are not fully understood.
 In some studies, using cell culture, JSRV Env appeared to activate a number of protein kinase signalling

 29